SEO For Coaches: How to Sneak Into The Search Results of Your Dream Clients

 Tracking Your SEO Success

-The only way to know whether your SEO efforts are paying off, is by tracking them.
+The only way to know whether your SEO efforts are paying off is by tracking them.
 Easy and free tools for this are Google Analytics and Google Webmaster Tools.
 The former gives you information about your website visitors, their behavior on their site, and how many visits your site gets.
-The latter gives you data on keywords you rank for and any structural problems Google may see when crawling (basically, visiting) your website.
+The latter gives you data on the specific keywords you rank for and any structural problems search engines may see when crawling (basically, visiting) your website.

 Clients come and go, and when life happens, you may not have the time to do cold outreach or post on social media every day.
 Even when you’re fully booked or are getting great results from other types of marketing, that might not always be the case.